ENCCS/julia-for-hpc/content/development.rst

       end

    We can now import and use the module.
+First we include it either by ``include("Points.jl")`` or by hitting ``Shift+Enter`` to evaluate the whole file.
    Since our new module is defined within the current ``Main`` module, we need to import it with a dot in front.

    .. code-block:: julia